td2128/Robotic/README.md

 # Robotic
-This is a repository for Robotic Matlab
+This is a repository for Robotic Matlab files.